Reddit Is Finally Facing Its Legacy of Racism

 Almost immediately, the post was met with backlash, including a particularly sharp rebuke from Reddit’s former interim CEO Ellen Pao, who was subject to prolonged, user-led, racist harassment campaigns during her time at the company, largely because of her attempts to curb hate speech on the platform.
 But the strongest criticism of all came from Reddit’s own users: On Monday morning, an open letter to Huffman was posted all over the site, urging the company to take racism more seriously.
 “The problem of Reddit’s leadership supporting and providing a platform for racist users and hateful communities has long been an issue,” it began, before listing demands, including the proactive banning of hateful communities and “a sitewide policy against racism, slurs, and hate speech.”
 (Huffman responded to the letter in the post’s comments, writing in part, “Your list and our list have a high amount of overlap.”
 A Reddit spokesperson declined to comment further.)

+Read: On a scale of 1 to 10, Silicon Valley’s lack of racial diversity is a 7

 Large-scale actions from Reddit users have happened before, but this is unquestionably the largest collective action in the site’s history.
 So far, the moderators of 650 forums claiming to represent 200 million users have signed on to the letter, including those of various LGBTQ, feminist, and black subreddits, and those of subreddits for Android developers, pregnant people, residents of Florida, people who are physically incapable of burping, and the garlic-bread-memes subreddit.
 Some of the largest subreddits on the site have signed on, including r/Showerthoughts, a decade-old forum that has more than 20 million members.
-Even Alexis Ohanion, a Reddit co-founder who resigned from the company’s board on Friday, tweeted out a link to the letter.
+Even Alexis Ohanian, a Reddit co-founder who resigned from the company’s board on Friday, tweeted out a link to the letter.

 The American reckoning over racism that has led to a wave of protests across the country is now unfurling on social-media platforms too.
 Many Facebook groups have been consumed by conflict because moderators, most of them white, have been removing posts about Black Lives Matter and condemning them as off-topic and “political.”
 The neighborhood social-network app Nextdoor is facing renewed scrutiny over its racism problem—which stems in large part from moderation failings.
 Anyone who wants to call themself an ally online is being pushed to confront the basic structural flaws of their communities.